Red Light Research 2026

 Delivery method changes the question

-A wearable used directly on skin, a panel used at a distance, and a clinical whole-body system are not interchangeable.
-The same stated wavelength can translate into very different delivery depending on coverage, distance and beam angle.
-This is also why comparing devices by a single headline figure is often misleading.
+A wearable used directly on skin, a panel used at a distance, and a clinical whole-body system aren't interchangeable.
+The same stated wavelength can translate into very different delivery depending on coverage, distance, and beam angle.
+That's why comparing devices by a single headline figure is often misleading.

 Why choice is the practical solution